The 9 Best Japanese Whiskies for Gifting

 Best Grain: Nikka Coffey Grain Whisky

-Named after inventor Mr. Aeneas Coffey, this is a Japanese whisky that comes chiefly from corn in column “Coffey” stills.
-Despite the name, there is no actual coffee in this which, surprisingly, fools enthusiasts of the community into thinking there is.
-It has a grainy aroma with the taste of light fruit.
+Named after inventor Mr. Aeneas Coffey, this is a Japanese whisky made chiefly from corn in column “Coffey” stills.
+Despite the likeness in name, there is no actual coffee in this.
+Surprisingly, this fools some enthusiasts into thinking there is.
+It has a grainy bourbon-like aroma with the taste of light fruits and watermelon.

 hibiki-17-tokyo-japan-metropolis